shmygol/thyme_verbose/README.md

 ## Plugins

-ThymePluginTime - print current time before and after each pomodoro and break
+ThymePluginTime - print current time before and after each iteration ThymePluginLabel - add a -l / --label option, which defines a custom text to print after each iteration